Apple cinnamon pull apart bread is a like a loaf of cinnamon rolls with tiny bits of apple surprises sprinkled throughout.

-- 1 large Granny Smith Apple, cored, peel and diced
+- 1 large Granny Smith apple, cored, peeled and diced

-- 2 tsp whole milk, or as needed
+- 2 teaspoon whole milk, or as needed

 - Place yeast in the bowl of a stand mixer.
 Dissolve yeast in warm milk.
 Add 1/2 tablespoon of sugar.
 Stir to combine.
 Let stand for 5-7 minutes until yeast has activated and mixture is foamy.

 - Add remaining sugar, egg, melted butter, and salt to yeast mixture.
 Whisk together.
 Attach dough hook to stand mixer.
 Add half of flour and mix on low speed.
 Scrape bowl as needed to ensure thorough mixing.
 Add in remaining flour and continue to mix on low speed until dough comes together.
 Increase speed to medium and knead until dough forms into a ball.
 If dough is too wet, add 1-2 tablespoons of flour.

 - Place dough in a lightly greased bowl.
 Cover with plastic wrap and cover with kitchen towel.
 Allow to rise at room temperature until doubled in size, about 50-60 minutes.